open-politics/open-politics/README.md

 - Connect to the frontend (open 127.0.0.1:8000 in your browser)
 - Run the LLM agent (query the API)

-## Necessary API Keys/ Environment Variables:
+## Necessary API Keys/Environment Variables:
 - DIP API (rgsaY4U.oZRQKUHdJhF9qguHMkwCGIoLaqEcaHjYLF)
 - NewsAPI API
 - OpenAI API
 - Huggingface Token
 - Agent-Search API

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make, especially in the form of questions or proposals, are greatly appreciated.
 - If you have a question or proposal, please feel free to add it as an issue in the GitHub repository.
 - If you're looking to contribute directly to the code base, please approach via email so we can set up a team or arrange a discussion.

 ## Contact
 For any inquiries, questions, or proposals, please feel free to reach out at jimvwagner@googlemail.com.
 I'm open to discussions and collaborations!

 ## License